georgetown-cs-edu/chirpy/README.md

 Throughout this document, I'll be using the name Chirpy.
 And yes, I know that Twitter is now called $\mathcal{X}$, but I'm just not gonna call it that.
 And no, I won't rebrand Chirpy as $\mathcal{C}$.

+Super important note: This document won't magically update after you accepted the assignment.
+If there are corrections, they won't appear here.
+They will appear on [Prof. Sherr's GitHub repository](https://github.com/georgetown-cs-edu/sherr-hw2-chirpy), so be sure to check there frequently.

 # A Tour of Chirpy

 ## Assignment Goals